Vancouver Island fixed link: Bored tunnel

 A bored tunnel would be excavated underneath the seabed of the Georgia Strait using a tunnel boring machine.
 One of the world's longest and deepest undersea tunnels is Japan’s Seikan Tunnel, at 54 km in length and 240 m below sea level at its deepest point.
 Unlike the sedimentary rock that the Seikan Tunnel was constructed through, the soft sediments in the Georgia Strait at a depth of 365 m below sea level would require a bored tunnel to resist extreme pressures during construction, or else tunnel below the sediments at a depth greater than 815 m below sea level.
 The depth of the water and 450 m-thick sediment layer would require a bored tunnel over 50 km in length.

 Immersed tube tunnel

 Immersed tube tunnels are constructed in areas where the seafloor has a suitable profile to be dredged to fit tunnel segments, at water depths typically not exceeding 40 m.
-The deepest immersed tube tunnel in the world is the Mamaray Tunnel in Turkey, at a depth of 55 m for its 1.4 km long immersed segment, while the longest immersed tube under construction is the Danish-German Fehmarn Belt tunnel at approximately 17 km long and 35 m deep.
+The deepest immersed tube tunnel in the world is the Marmaray Tunnel in Turkey, at a depth of 55 m for its 1.4 km long immersed segment, while the longest immersed tube under construction is the Danish-German Fehmarn Belt tunnel at approximately 17 km long and 35 m deep.
 The Georgia Strait is far deeper than the waterways of immersed tube tunnels constructed so far.